tarcadius/LDAR_Sim/LDAR-Sim_inputs.md

 - `program`: parameters are used as a program definition.
 - `method`: parameters are used as a method definition and update a given method by name.

-While this is relatively intuitive, there are special considerations for methods:
+There are special considerations for methods:

 - First, methods have a `module` key, that relate to specific method modules.
 For example, an OGI method is simulated using the OGI module.
 Users can build custom types or extend existing types, but some `module` is necessary to ensure LDAR-Sim knows what code to run.
 The full list of available modules is provided in parameter documentation below.
     &nbsp;